 the Cause to create this body of nine?
 Was it because he knew that he wasn’t going to have a successor?

 A. The questioner has given the answer already.
 I think this is a very good answer.
 Shoghi Effendi had appointed the Hands of the Cause, but he never called on them to elect nine to come to Haifa.
 He appointed four to be there as a nucleus to work with him.
 There were 27 Hands of the Cause and they were to choose nine from among themselves to come to Haifa.
 Among their functions was to give their assent, by secret ballot, to the Guardian’s choice of successor.
 He had no son himself and all the other Branches (Aghṣán) had become Covenant-breakers.
 The son of Jináb-i-Samandarí, a very dear Bahá’í, was in Haifa in 1957, towards the very end of Shoghi Effendi’s life.
 He wrote to me a letter after his pilgrimage.
 He said that towards the end of his pilgrimage, Shoghi Effendi had turned to him and told him: ‘Look!
-There are no more Aghṣáns!’
-After Shoghi Effendi passed away we realized that by ‘There are no more Aghṣáns’, he must have meant that there was no one he could appoint as his successor, because the successor had to be a Ghuṣn (Branch).
+There are no more Aghṣán!’
+After Shoghi Effendi passed away we realized that by ‘There are no more Aghṣán’, he must have meant that there was no one he could appoint as his successor, because the successor had to be a Ghuṣn (Branch).

 Q. What was the prophecy of Daniel and why did Shoghi Effendi refer to it so often in his writings?